nyarla/fediverse-development/README.md

 ## Requirements

-- NixOS or Nix package manager
+- NixOS or Nix package manager - This configuration uses nix with flake as command launcher
+- Join to tailscale network - The test fediverse network build on tailscale
+- Can access to endpoint by HTTPS - In my case, I uses Let's Encrypt certificates

 ## Directory structure